mehrab1899/fraud-gnn-research-work/README.md

 ├─ EXPLAINABILITY_IMPLEMENTATION_SUMMARY.md
 ├─ QUICK_REFERENCE.md
 ├─ .gitignore
-└─ .github/
-   └─ workflows/
-      └─ smoke_test.yml

 ```

 ---

 ## Final notes

-- Keep raw datasets out of Git — use cloud storage (S3, GDrive) or Git LFS.
 - Install PyTorch and PyG using the official guides for correct wheels.
 - The explainability outputs are written to `D:\Thesis\explanations\` by default; change `EXPLANATION_OUTPUT_DIR` in the script to commit-friendly paths if you want small example outputs saved in the repo.

-If you'd like, I can:

-- Create a repo skeleton and push these files (I can generate git commands for you to run locally),
-- Add a basic GitHub Actions workflow file now (I created a skeleton below), or
-- Make the dataset path configurable via environment variables in `preprocessing_and_training.py`.

-Which of these would you like me to do next?